coopTilleuls/.github/profile/scop/team.md

-# L’équipe / The Team
+# L’équipe / Our Team

-The team today is composed of 59 people :
+Our team today is composed of more than 60 people:

 | Name                    | Role                                       | Location    | GitHub profile      |
 | ----------------------- | ------------------------------------------ | ----------- | ------------------- |